 The town’s landmark, the castle, is in the middle of Brüggen.
 First officially mentioned in 1289, it today houses the “Museum Mensch und Jagd” (People and Hunting Museum) and the town and Schwalm-Nette Nature Park’s tourist information centre.
 It also stages concerts and theatre performances in the inner courtyard café in summer.

 The economy in Brüggen is dominated by a rich mixture of industries.
 Alongside the traditional brick and tile industry, there are major food producers, the chemical processing industry and a high percentage of service and retail businesses.
-Infrastructure-wise Brüggen is directly linked to the A52 and A61 autobahns.
-The A40 and the Dutch A67, A73 and A74 autobahns are only 10 minutes away.
+Infrastructure-wise Brüggen is directly linked to the A52 and A61 highways.
+The A40 and the Dutch A67, A73 and A74 are only 10 minutes away.